On Scaled Methods for Saddle Point Problems: Introduction

-\textbf{Single call with momentum.} Our second algorithm is an improved version of the first one. \\ Primarily, we solve the global problem of the Extra Gradient method -- the double calling of gradients at each iteration.
-We use a single call approach that allows us to compute the gradient once.
-Such methods without scaling were explored in e.g. \cite{popov1980modification, mokhtari2020convergence, hsieh2019convergence}. \\ Secondly, we add momentum.
+Secondly, we add momentum.
 Methods with momentum have been partially investigated for SPPs.
-In paper \cite{gidel2019negative}, the authors show that for SPPs (including GANS training), one should use negative momentum because classical positive (heavy-ball) momentum can be not only useless but have a negative effect.
+In paper \cite{gidel2019negative}, the authors show that for SPPs (including training GANs), one should use negative momentum because classical positive (heavy-ball) momentum can be not only useless but have a negative effect.
 One can also note that negative momentum was used in works \cite{alacaoglu2021stochastic} and \cite{kovalev2022optimal} to obtain optimal stochastic variance reduced methods for SPPs.